pop-os/logind-zbus/README.md

 The crate is usable as is, but some of the interface properties are missing while the associated issues are solved.

-## Features

-A single feature flag is available: `non_blocking`, which switches out `zbus::blocking::Connection` for `zbus::Connection` allowing for async rust.

 ---

 Q: `zbus-xmlgen` works fine, why not use the generated code directly?